nghiaduy9/steganopy/README.md

 #### 4. POST `/api/detect`

-> Check if this image cannot contain any secret data.
+> Check if an image contains any secret data.

 ##### Request body (multipart/form-data)